-The VALOR program is a collaboration between the PVUSD Student Services Department and PVPSA whose primary purpose is to prevent school dropout by supporting expelled youth complete their requirements to re-enroll in their school of residence.
+The VALOR program is a collaboration between the PVUSD Student Services Department and PVPSA whose primary purpose is to prevent school dropout by supporting youth in completing their requirements remain enrolled in their school of residence.
+Our team of case managers is available to support all students who could benefit from support, inclusive of home visitation, and support for ongoing school engagement and attendance.
 Students and family develop an individualized support plan that includes individual case management, counseling services, parenting support and prosocial engagement.
-For program questions please contact Adriana Mata at 831-728-6445 ext.
-343 or via email at email@example.com.
+For information, please call Adriana Mata at 831-722-2416 or firstname.lastname@example.org.

 YESS / YOUTH ENRICHMENT SUPPORT SERVICES

 The YESS program is a partnership with the City of Watsonville Parks and Recreation Department.
 The focus is on providing youth and their families support to reach success and a healthy socio-emotional balance.
 Participants will participate in pro-social activities, fieldtrips and have access to all events in the youth center.
-Families will participate in Case management, counseling services, and family centered activities.
-Youth ages 6-22 are welcome to participate.
-Pre-registration is required and referrals can be made by contacting Marisol Maciel at 831-728-6445 Ext.
-337 or via email at Marisol.email@example.com or the YESS Program Offices at the Gene Hoularis and Waldo Rodriguez Youth Center.
+A dedicated case manager provides case management and youth engagement activities for youth attending the parks services at the Gene Hoularis & Waldo Rodriguez recreation facility.
+Youth ages 6-22 are welcome to participate and pre-registration is required.
+For more information, please contact Adriana Mata at 831-728-2416 or Adriana.email@example.com.